LuJialei-Economics/Working-Paper-MA2022-Business-Dynamism-with-Endogenous-Markup/README.md

-# Paper-MA-202201-Declining-Business-Dynamism
+# Working Paper (MA2022) Business Dynamism with Endogenous Markup
-Python codes for solving the equilibrium of the model built in Paper Declining Business Dynamism
+Matlab codes for solving the equilibrium of the model